Using vector layers

 The figure tool allows us to create shapes and borders that we can implement in our lineart, the subtool that we will address in this section will be "Curve".

-Note: The other line, curve and brush tools can have this function active, to add it to the other tools what we have to do is go to the wrench that is located in the lower right part of the "Tool Properties" palette » When clicking, a window will appear in which we will go to the «Correction» section, once there we will enable the «Vector magnet» option by clicking on the eye icon.
-Done, now we can make different strokes, for example with the G nib, but that they all remain united.
+NOTE: The other line, curve and brush tools can have this function active, to add it to the other tools what we have to do is go to the wrench located at the bottom right of the palette "Tool properties" When you click, a window will appear in which we will go to the "Correction" section, once there we will enable the "Vector magnet" option by clicking on the eye icon.
+Ready, we can now make different strokes, for example with the G pen, but make sure they all remain united.

-When I already had my paper illustration imported into a layer, I lowered the opacity of the layer and then created a new vector layer above the sketch.
-I started by making the lineart with the curve tool and the "Vector Magnet" setting active.
+When I already had my paper illustration imported on a layer, I lowered the opacity of the layer and then created a new vector layer above the sketch.
+I started by making the lineart with the curve tool and the “Vector Magnet” setting active.

 Once I had the complete lineart, I modified the width of the line and corrected some errors by moving the control points using the tools explained in previous sections.
 The final result is the following: